dreamsyntax/OnlineCTR/Binaries/Readme.txt

 	When the race starts, you should only see 2 racers.
 If you see 8, something went wrong

-While in race:
-	If the traffic lights do not appear, it is because other players have not gotten to the starting line yet

 Game Graphics:
 	Terminology:
 		LOD 1 means Level of Detail you would see in 1P Arcade